Registration & Fees

 The Orientation program is committed to working with any participants who need assistance or accommodations to fully enjoy the Orientation program.
 Please take a moment to read our Disability / Health Related Requests page to find out you can make a request or inquiry.

-Deaf or hard of hearing guests may contact UVM by sending an e-mail message to email@example.com To request an ASL interpreter please complete an ASL Interpreter Scheduling Request.
-For more information please visit the Student Accessibilty Services website.
+Deaf or hard of hearing guests may contact UVM by sending an e-mail message to firstname.lastname@example.org to request an ASL interpreter.
+Please complete an ASL Interpreter Scheduling Request.
+For more information please visit the Student Accessibility Services website.

 Are wheelchairs available?
 I have a family member who needs assistance.